-Description: This instruction is used to move

-data between W and one of the

-indirect registers (INDFn).
-Before/

-after this move, the pointer (FSRn)
+This instruction is used to move data between W and one of the indirect registers (INDFn).
+Before/ after this move, the pointer (FSRn) is updated by pre/post incrementing/decrementing it.

-, ,

 Note: The INDFn registers are not physical registers.
 Any instruction that accesses an INDFn register actually accesses the register at the address specified by the FSRn.